It found that type 2 diabetes is associated with a higher risk of mortality in hospitalised COVID patients than type 1 diabetes.

 The combination of an older age and high C-reactive protein CRP was also linked to a higher risk of death.
 Younger people under 70 years old with chronic kidney disease, a common long-term complication of diabetes, also had a higher likelihood of dying.

-BMI, journals on diabetes type 2, was not linked to survival.
+BMI, however, was not linked to survival.
 The information has been used to create a simple model which can be used to predict which patients are at higher risk of death.

-While people with diabetes are no more likely to contract COVID than others, they are more likely to become severely ill if they do catch it.
+While people with diabetes are no more likely diabetes and hypertension diet contract COVID than others, they are more likely to become severely ill if they do catch it.
 It has been unclear, however, if certain characteristics put some people with diabetes at higher risk of serious illness and death than others.

 Analysis showed that those with type 2 diabetes were 2.
 Risk of death was also higher among unders with chronic kidney disease.
 They were 2.